 4. The Last Adieu (2014)

-The new wave of documentary film-making in India owes a huge debt to S Sukhdev.
+The new wave of documentary filmmaking in India owes a huge debt to S Sukhdev.
 His creative accomplishments in the domain of documentary filmmaking have brought international recognition to the country.
 The relevance of his contribution is such that he received the coveted Padma Shri at the young age of 35.
-And the ninety minutes long documentary is her daughter’s, filmmaker Shabnam Sukhdev, journey to assemble her thoughts and trace her complicated relationship with the legendary filmmaker, who passed away when she was 14 years old.
+The ninety-minute-long documentary is about the daughter’s – filmmaker Shabnam Sukhdev – journey to assemble her thoughts and trace her complicated relationship with the legendary filmmaker, who passed away when she was 14 years old.

-Similar to Documenentries on Real-life – A SPIKE LEE JOINT: GET ON THE BUS
+Similar to Documenentries on Real-life People – A SPIKE LEE JOINT: GET ON THE BUS

-At the 62nd National Film Awards, the film has won the award for Best Best Biographical Film / Best Historical Reconstruction Film.
+At the 62nd National Film Awards, the documentary won the award for Best Biographical Film / Best Historical Reconstruction Film.